Iteo/hooked_bloc/README.md

 - Add it to the README and write documentation for it

-  If your fix changed behavior of the library or requires any other extra steps from user, this should be full described in README.
+  If your fix changed behavior of the library or requires any other extra steps from user, this should be fully described in README.